gamesbook/protograf/docs/source/core_shapes.rst

               cx=3, cy=1,
               radius=0.5,
               perimeter='hexagon',
-              directions="*",
               radii_stroke_width=2)

       This Compass shape has the following properties:

       - centred at x-position ``3`` cm and at y-position ``1`` cm
-      - *perimeter* sets a ``hexagon`` used to define where the radial lines of the compass extend
+      - *perimeter* sets a ``hexagon`` used to define where the six radial lines of the compass extend
-      - *directions* define where the radial lines extend; in this case the ``*`` means to "all" six hexagon points
       - *radii_stroke_width* - set to ``2`` points; a much thicker line

       For this Compass, the perimeter is a hexagon with a radius of ``0.5`` cm.

+      Note that where *directions*, which define where the radial lines extend, are not given, the default is ``*``, which means "all" radial lines.

 ===== ======